-Steps to Follow Accordi ng to Specific Serious Occurrence Categories Serious Occurrence Category Steps for Staff, Students and Volunteers to Follow: Steps for the Licensee/Supervisor/Designate to Follow: Death of a Child Death occurs while a child is receiving child See 'Steps to Follow for All Serious care: Occurrences' for the Licensee/Supervisor/Designate, and See 'Steps to Follow for All Serious Occurrences' for staff, students and volunteers. a) Death occurs while a child is receiving child care: Immediately, upon becoming aware of the incident: Contact a parent of the child, or where a parent cannot be reached, contact the child's emergency contact. b) Death occurs while a child is not receiving child care: Within 24 hours of becoming aware of the incident: Contact local Children's Aid Society (CAS) or police services to find out if there is an investigation.
-If an investigation is ongoing, conduct an internal investigation after CAS or police services have completed their investigation, if applicable.
-Allegation of Abuse 'Steps to Follow for All Serious Occurrences' See 'Steps to Follow for All Serious and/or Neglect for staff, students and volunteers, and Occurrences' for the ana/or regicei Tor start, stadents and volunteers, and Licensee/Supervisor/Designate, and Where there is a concern about the abuse or neglect of a child by any person: Where there is a concern about the abuse or 4 Towns Hadalan neglect of a child by a staff, student or volunteer, or where a person has otherwise 1.
-Immediately: Report concerns to the local Children's Aid reported alleged abuse/neglect concerns to the supervisor/designate:
+Steps to Follow According to Specific Serious Occurrence Categories

+Serious Occurrence Steps for Staff, Students and Volunteers to Steps for the Licensee/Supervisor/Designate Category Follow: to Follow: Death of a Child Death occurs while a child is receiving child See 'Steps to Follow for All Serious care: Occurrences' for the Licensee/Supervisor/Designate, and See 'Steps to Follow for All Serious Occurrences' for staff, students and volunteers. a) Death occurs while a child is receiving child care: 1.
+Immediately, upon becoming aware of the incident: Contact a parent of the child, or where a parent cannot be reached, contact the child's emergency contact. b) Death occurs while a child is not receiving child care: Within 24 hours of becoming aware of the incident: Contact local Children's Aid Society (CAS) or police services to find out if there is an investigation.
+If an investigation is ongoing, conduct an internal investigation after CAS - or police services have completed their investigation, if applicable.
+Allegation of Abuse 'Steps to Follow for All Serious Occurrences' See 'Steps to Follow for All Serious and/or Neglect for staff, students and volunteers, and Occurrences' for the C Licensee/Supervisor/Designate, and Where there is a concern about the abuse or neglect of a child by any person: Where there is a concern about the abuse or neglect of a child by a staff, student or 1.
+Immediately: volunteer, or where a person has otherwise Report concerns to the local Children's Aid reported alleged abuse/neglect concerns to the Society (CAS) as per the duty to report supervisor/designate: society (crus) as per the daty to report